-- 1. Educational Booth Display (other than community service or "4-H Grows Here") Display may be project area, member recruitment, current youth issue, event, etc. - 2.
+- 1. Educational Booth Display (other than community service or "Find your spark in 4-H") Display may be project area, member recruitment, current youth issue, event, etc. - 2.
 Community Service Booth Display Sharing about a community service that 4-H member has done or county group has done.
 Should include pictures, examples, and scope of projects.
-The impact on others will be an added criteria for judging.
+The impact on others will be added criteria for judging.
 Project should be the extension of a 4-H project area. - 3.
-Display using the display using the national campaign "4-H Grows Here"
+Display using the theme "Find your spark in 4-H"